ninapavlich/sitetest/README.md

 test_id = "example-site-test-full"
 ```

-**if full == False,** the test will check each page for 200 response, test each page
+**if full == False,** the test will check each page (excluding media) for 200 response, and all
- for Lorem Ipsum and spelling errors and test each page for unique title and
- description
+other basic tests that don't require 3rd-party API access.

 **if full == True,** the test will ALSO verify that media files (images, docs, zips,
- etc) are valid, validate W3C Compliance for each URL, Generate browser
+ etc) are valid, validate W3C Compliance for each URL, run Google PageSpeed tests for each URL, and Generate browser
- screenshots (someday), and lint JS and CSS (someday)
+ screenshots (someday).
 ```python
 full = True